This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 It can be used as a mulch, a soil amendment, in containers and raised beds in place of peat moss, and in your compost bin as a brown matter.

-I turn mold into the soil to a spade depth when using it as a soil amendment.
+When using it as a soil amendment, I turn mold into the soil to a spade depth.
 I use between 2 and 3 inches of mulch around plants, careful not to mulch up to the plant’s stem or base.

 Is It Legal To Collect Leaves to Compost?

 If you’re going to collect leaves from national parks, don’t.
-If you want to find out more, visit this site – Principle 4: What You Find – No Trace Center (lnt.org) – leave the leaves.
+To learn more, visit this site – Principle 4: What You Find – No Trace Center (lnt.org) – leave the leaves.

 From local municipal parks, first, check with the park’s manager.
 Some counties encourage composters to collect the leaves from parks; others do not.
-It is essential that you check with your local council – breaking the rules can be expensive.
+You must check with your local council – breaking the rules can be expensive.

-There are no prohibition on collecting leaves in your own (and friends) gardens, however.
+There are no prohibitions on collecting leaves in your own (and friends’) gardens, however.
 Your leaves, your choice.

 What Equipment Do I Need To Make Leaf Compost?